 Non-compliance to any of the above will be reason to consider termination of childcare services for my child.

-I agree to the above and want my child, Pare nt signature Child's name enrolled in the Sixpence Endowment Program.
+Ι agree to the above and want my child,

+Pa arent signature

+enrolled in the Sixpence Endowment Program.

+Child's name

 (Childcare will need to keep a copy of this page.)

-Staff signature
+Date Staff sigr lature